cadeawilson/cadeawilson.github.io/README.md

 ### COLUMN Lab Research: Decentralized Markets Versus the PESO Model (_2022_)
 [Paper](assets/pdf/GameStopNFTMarketEDA-WILSON.pdf)

-This project examines the application and limitations of traditional marketing models, particularly the PESO Model (Paid, Earned, Shared, Owned), within decentralized markets.
+This project examines the application and limitations of traditional marketing models, particularly the PESO Model (Paid, Earned, Shared, and Owned media), within decentralized markets.
 Focusing on the GameStop NFT Marketplace, which launched in July 2022, this exploratory data analysis (EDA) investigates the effectiveness of various marketing tactics used by NFT projects like MetaBoy and CYBER CREW [C4].
 By analyzing social media activity on Twitter and Discord, the study aims to uncover how decentralized marketing frameworks diverge from traditional ones and whether the PESO Model requires adaptation in these new digital environments.

 _Methodology_:
 - _Data Collection_: Using Twitter API v2 and DiscordChatExporter, social media data was collected from the Twitter accounts and Discord servers of two NFT projects: MetaBoy and CYBER CREW [C4].
 Metrics such as tweet engagement (retweets, favorites) and Discord activity (unique message authors, total messages) were gathered and organized into CSV files for analysis.